English

 textarea | Multi-line text input box |

-Component name | Instruction |
+Component Name | Description |

 ---|---|

-navigator | page link.
-Similar to the a tag in HTML |
+navigator | Page link.
+Similar to the <a> tag in HTML |

-Component name | Instruction |
+Component Name | Description |

 ---|---|